thegazelle-ad/gazelle-server/docs/dev-environment/setting-up-dev-environment.md

 ```

 # Setup Database
-You should first install MariaDB, which can be done here: https://downloads.mariadb.org/mariadb/repositories.
-Simply follow the instructions to download MariaDB if you are using Linux.
-We use 10.1 in production / CircleCI so that's the recommended version.
-If you are not using Linux you should easily be able to Google how to download it for your operating system.
-If you are only setting up for development and not for deployment you can also use MySQL which is also 100% compatible.
+You should first install MariaDB, which for Linux can be done here: https://downloads.mariadb.org/mariadb/repositories, and a guide for MacOS is here: https://mariadb.com/kb/en/library/installing-mariadb-on-macos-using-homebrew/.
+We recommend using either a Linux distribution or MacOS as your operating system when developing for The Gazelle.
+We use version 10.1 in production / CircleCI so that's the recommended version.
+If you are only setting up for development and not for deployment you can also use MySQL which is 100% compatible.

 After having installed MariaDB (or MySQL) setting up a development database should be as easy as running these three commands: